-GVHD is a possible complication of a bone marrow or stem cell transplant from another person.
+GvHD is a possible complication of a stem cell or bone marrow transplant from another person.

-A bone marrow or stem cell transplant from another person is called a donor or an allogeneic transplant.
+A stem cell or bone marrow transplant from another person is called a donor or an allogeneic transplant.

-Bone marrow and stem cell transplants are treatments that use very high doses of chemotherapy, sometimes with radiotherapy.
+Stem cell and bone marrow transplants are treatments that use very high doses of chemotherapy, sometimes with radiotherapy.
 The high dose treatment can kill cancer cells but it also kills off the stem cells in your bone marrow that produce your blood cells.

 So after the high dose treatment you have stem cells or bone marrow from your donor through a drip.
 The donor stem cells make their way into your bone marrow and start to produce blood cells again.

-GVHD means the graft reacts against the host.
-The graft is the donated marrow or stem cells.
-The host is the person receiving the transplant.
-GVHD can cause diarrhoea, skin rashes and liver damage.
+GvHD means the graft reacts against the host.
+The graft is the marrow or stem cells from the donor.
+The host is the person having the transplant.

-GVHD happens when particular types of white blood cell (T cells) in the donated bone marrow or stem cells attack your own body cells.
-This happens because the donated cells (the graft) see your body cells (the host) as foreign and attack them.
+GvHD happens when particular types of white blood cell (T cells) in the donated stem cells or bone marrow attack your own body cells.
+This is because the donated cells (the graft) see your body cells (the host) as foreign and attack them.

 Normally T cells don’t attack our own body cells, because they recognise proteins on the cells called HLA (human leukocyte antigens).
 We inherit our HLA from our parents.
 Apart from identical twins, HLA is unique to each person.

-Before a bone marrow or stem cell transplant, you and your donor have blood tests to check how closely your HLA matches.
+Before a stem cell transplant or bone marrow transplant you and your donor have blood tests to check how closely your HLA matches.
 This test is called tissue typing.
-If you and your donor have very similar HLA this lowers the chance of GVHD.
-The more differences there are between your HLA and your donor's, the more likely you are to get GVHD.
+If you and your donor have very similar HLA this lowers the chance of GvHD.
+The more differences there are between your HLA and your donor's, the more likely you are to get GvHD.